megfault/aDTN-python/README.md

     python3 message_store.py -a

-This will list the ID of the message followed by the message itself.
+This will list the ID of each message followed by the message itself.

 ### Deleting messages

-If you want to delete a message - and prevent your device from spreading it further across the network - do:
+If you want to delete a message - and prevent your device from spreading it further in the network - do:

     python3 message_store.py -d <ID>